Gianni-G/jlgastaldi/index.md

 # News

 ### 03/02/2023
-Lecture at NYU.
-"Why Can Computers Understand Natural Language?"
+*Why Can Computers Understand Natural Language?*\
+Lecture at NYU.\
+12:00 pm EST. Zoom.

 ### 31/01/2023
+*Neural Approaches to Mathematics*\
-Lecture at the [ITS](https://itsatcuny.org) (The Graduate Center, CUNY) 365 Fifth Avenue, New York, USA.
-10:00 am.
-Room 5209.
+Lecture at the [ITS](https://itsatcuny.org) (The Graduate Center, CUNY)\
+365 Fifth Avenue, New York, USA.
+10:00 am EST. Room 5209.

 ### 02/12/2022
-Lecture at the University of Chapman: "Content from Expressions: from Distributional Properties of Numerals to Arithmetical Content"
+*Content from Expressions: from Distributional Properties of Numerals to Arithmetical Content*\
+Lecture at the University of Chapman